How to Build your First Golf Set

 Hopefully, this guide helps you make an informed decision when the time will come to build your first set of golf clubs or to help someone put together their first set of clubs.
 After reading this guide, you should now be able to know what order is the best one for you to put your set of golf clubs together.

-Moreover, if the clubs you’ve decided on end up being a disappointment, simply don’t feel right for you, or you’ve reached a higher skill level, which requires clubs for a higher level of skill, keep in mind that you can always trade back your golf clubs with Golf Avenue’s trade-in program.
+Moreover, if the clubs you’ve decided on end up being a disappointment, simply don’t feel right for you, or you’ve reached a higher skill level, which requires clubs for a higher level of skill, keep in mind that you can always trade back your golf clubs with Golf Avenue’s trade or sell program.

 Finally, we hope that find the clubs for you amongst our recommendations.
 If, however, you don’t find anything to your liking, be sure to book a call with an expert.
 They’ll be able to offer sound advice for all your clubs, on top of helping you fit all of them into your budget.
 Plus, if you’re also in the market for a golf bag to carry all these clubs, we’ve also got you covered with a golf bag choosing guide.